JalalAlbasri/ethfundme/README.md

 ```
 ### Configuring metamask

-Copy the 12 word mnemonic given by ganache-cli in the previous command.
+Copy the 12 word mnemonic (seed phrase) given by ganache-cli in the previous command.

 In metamask click on "Import using account seed phrase" and paste in the 12 word seed phrase from ganache-cli.